gauron99/timeLogger/README.md

 0. add tickbox (with text) for timer (like every 30mins to take a break etc.)

+1. hitherto button doesnt work when terminal is closed because it acceses app.timeEnded and such i guess TODO
 1. 1. make lv4 for all; lv3 == extended activities
     2. keyword for sleep start/end, log in the morning takes in the one from last night and combines them
     3. add time frames
     4. add Meta category of (inside(@PC), outside)
 3. adding activities manually (if missed or not at PC etc.)
 4. rework visual of 'running' state of app